 All 50 states and the eligible territories have chosen to coordinate with the NIMAC to acquire NIMAS source files for expediting the production of accessible formats.
 Under IDEA, all SEAs and LEAs that coordinate with the NIMAC are required to include language in their instructional materials adoption contracts and purchase agreements, directing publishers to submit files in the NIMAS specification to the NIMAC.
-Visit the website of the NIMAC for more information or contact the NIMAC at nimac@aph.org.
+For more information, read "NIMAS & NIMAC: What SEAs and LEAs Need to Know," a co-publication of NCADEMI and the NIMAC.